 Our three Strategic Goals are High-Quality Instruction, Safe & Supportive Environment, and Effective Communication.
-The Goals will be monitored via defined quantitative Metrics, and are supported through the six Campaigns.
+The Goals are monitored via defined quantitative Metrics, and are supported through the six Campaigns.
 Each Campaign includes multiple Initiatives bundled beneath it.
 These Campaigns underscore the collaborative and cross-functional approach required to achieve the District's Strategic Goals.

-Progress for each Initiative, and hence the associated Campaign, will be monitored based on the completion of defined Tactics as leading activities.
+Progress for each Initiative, and hence the associated Campaign, is monitored based on the completion of defined Tactics as leading activities.
 Embedded within the lists of Tactics for each Initiative are Continuous Improvement Ideas.

-NOTE: The Key Tactics included for each Initiative in this document are only a subset of the full list of leading activities and tasks identified, which can be found within the detailed Project Plans housed separately.
+NOTE: The Key Tactics included for each Initiative are only a subset of the full list of leading activities and tasks identified, which can be found within the detailed Project Plans housed separately.